 The Age of Empires

-The Age of Empires saw the rise, zenith, and descent of the Arelonian Empire into what it is today - a formidable naval force, but no longer an insurmountable force.
+The Age of Empires saw the rise, zenith, and descent of the Arelonian Empire into what it is today - a formidable naval force, but no longer an insurmountable one.
 It saw the city-states of Lorknir rise and vie for power until the end of the age, when the Lorknir Pact was signed.
 It saw Kharolis and Nevermoor united under a single good king - and it also saw the king die, and the two nations split by civil war.
 It was a time of great conflict and ambition.

-- The Building of Caragoth (450 BE)
+- The City-States of Lorknir

-- The War of Accession (15-0 BE)
+- The War of Accession

-The Building of Caragoth450 BE
+The Building of Caragoth

 The subjugation of the Carath tribes was a perfect storm that would eventually result in the formation of the Arelonian Empire; for the Methlum brought their knowledge to Carath, and began to build a great city on the commanding hill that dominated the valley: Caragoth was to be its name.
 Methlum architects and engineers delved great sewers and raised massive towers in the glory of their kingdom, but their work was to be interrupted before it was half done by the Karpathi Wars.

-The Karpathi Wars450-445 BE
+The Karpathi Wars

-With the conquest of Astinus and Agatea in 370 BE, the next 70 years were an interesting time - known to historians as the Time of Troubles.
+Although the Arelonian Empire conquered Astinus and Agatea with relative ease, the next 70 years were marked by great difficulties for the burgeoning empire.
+For this reason, it is known as the "Time of Troubles" to imperial historians.
 Although Numa II had unified the western coast of Leng in name, it was anything but unified in deed.
-The people of Astinus remembered well what they had before Arelonian rule, and defiance - both passive and violent - were not uncommon.
-The Agateans were more pliable, but the natural wealth of the coast made for dangerous merchant princes with aims of their own.
+The people of Astinus remembered well what they had before Arelonian rule, and defiance - both passive and violent - was not uncommon.
+The Agateans were more pliable, but the natural wealth of the coast made for complex politics amongst merchant princes with aims of their own.

-Dissent and rebellion had wormed their way into the heart of the empire itself from Astinus, causing the people to question by what right the Emperor ruled.
+Dissent and rebellion had wormed their way into the heart of the empire itself from revolutionary philosophers in Astinus, causing the people to question by what right the Emperor ruled.
 Arelon was still a young empire by this point, and one that had taken its new-made provinces for granted.
 It is possible, as well, that the revolution was fomented by agents within the Imperial Court - for it has always been a bed of vipers.
 Whatever the cause, the Emperor was hard-pressed to maintain order in his own lands, let alone foreign provinces.

 By the end of the five-year period known as the Great Rebellion, the Empire was sorely weakened.
 Agatea - the Empire's most treasured province - found itself an influx of mercenaries from the Sea of Pearls, paid for with the coin of merchant princes.
 It seceded, and became a free nation supported by a standing army - which it has been to this day.
-Astinus was restored to the Empire, but was more rebellious than ever, and would later break away and form the Astinian Republic in 250 BE.
+Astinus was restored to the Empire, but was more rebellious than ever, and would break away and form the Astinian Republic by 600 BE.

 Perhaps most damaging of all, however, was the unrest that came to the Sea of Pearls as the Imperial Legion was recalled to the mainland and mercenaries swept across the oceans on galleons.
 When the Great Rebellion was over, Agatean mercenaries found themselves roaming the sea with no one to call master - the beginning of a "piracy problem" that persists in the Sea of Pearls to this day.